Keio University

 Writer Profile

-Ryo Shimizu (Co-editor/author)
+• Ryo Shimizu (Co-editor/Author)

 Faculty of Environment and Information Studies Senior Lecturer

-Ryo Shimizu (Co-editor/author)
+Ryo Shimizu (Co-editor/Author)

 Faculty of Environment and Information Studies Senior Lecturer

 I also took up my post at SFC in April, and my days are filled with new connections and stimulation.
-I have also begun fieldwork in Fujisawa City and learned that the Tsujido Coast in Shonan was once a training ground for the former Imperial Navy and the U.S. military, and that there were nine small underground bunkers dug by the military at SFC at the end of the war.
+I have also begun fieldwork in Fujisawa City and learned that Tsujido Coast in Shonan was once a training ground for the former Imperial Navy and U.S. military, and that there were nine small underground bunkers dug by the military at SFC toward the end of the war.
 We just don't notice them, but fragments of war are scattered everywhere.

-Ryo Shimizu (Co-editor/author)
+Ryo Shimizu (Co-editor/Author)

 Tosho Shuppan Migiwa